WillFantom/Composing/media/ReadMe.md

 - RADARR_CNF - The dir where you will store your radarr config and db
 - LIDARR_CNF - The dir where you will store your lidarr config and db
 - OVERSEERR_CNF - The dir where you will store your overseerr config
+- REQUESTRR_CNF - The dir where you will store your requestrr config
 - TDARR_DATA - The directory where Tdarr will store any application data
 - TDARR_DB - The directory where Tdarr will store its database
 - TRANSCODE_CACHE - The directory where any temp files for transcoding will be stored.
 To increase the lifespan of your disks/ssds, I suggest this directory being on a RAM Disk